merovex-archival/merovex.github.io/_posts/2014-11-16-inspiration-for-the-postal-marines.markdown

 image: bellicose_redo_wallpaper.jpg
 categories:
 - Postal Marines Series
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "It's time to share some backstory on how Danel Bophendze was able to join the Postal Marines at sixteen."
+description: It's time to share some backstory on how Danel Bophendze was able to join the Postal Marines at sixteen.
 author: Ben Wilson
+tags:
+- Postal Marines Series
 ---

 It's time to share some backstory on how Danel Bophendze was able to join the Postal Marines at sixteen.